Silas-U/RoboKinematics/README.md

 - **Forward Kinematics**: Calculate the end-effector's position and orientation based on joint angles.
 - **Inverse Kinematics**: Compute joint angles for a desired end-effector position.
 - **Jacobian Computation**: Calculate the robot's Jacobian matrix for velocity and motion analysis.
-- **Trajectory Generation**: Create cubic trajectories for smooth motion between joint configurations.
+- **Trajectory Generation**: Create trajectories for smooth motion between joint configurations.
 - **Singularity Detection**: Detect and handle singular configurations in robot kinematics.

 ## Installation

-To install the required dependencies, you will need Python >= 3.6
+To install RoboKinematics, you will need Python >= 3.6

-To download the latest version of python, you can visit the [official python page](https://www.python.org/downloads/).
+To download the latest version of python, visit the [official python page](https://www.python.org/downloads/).

 To install the package, run: